The Curriculum & Schedule

 - Develop critical thinking skills with an international perspective

-We would like to thank the University of Memphis International Studies program for this opportunity, as well as the students who participated and exhibited a high degree of professionalism throughout the day.
-We were very impressed with your intellect, organizational skills, and passion for international issues!Operation Broken Silence.
+We want to thank the University of Memphis International Studies program for this opportunity, and the students who participated and exhibited a high degree of professionalism throughout the day.
+We were very impressed with your intellect, organizational skills, and passion for international issues! -Operation Broken Silence.